caomike/ppmessage/README.md

 # PPMessage
 A Open Source Plug & Play Online Customer Communication Platform.
-Base on PPMessage, you can chat with your customer via Web and mobile real time.
+Base on PPMessage, you can chat with your customer via Web and mobile.
+PPMessage is the best open source Intercom alternative.
+Nothing needs change, you can run a SAAS with PPMessage.

+PPMessage targets to be deployed on Linux, Mac OS X and Windows systems.
+And PPMessage is a clearly API system which could be integrated with any open source web CMS like Wordpress, Drupal and any commercial system like e-commerce system.

+PPMessage includes a backend system which exposes oauth and web service APIs, a frontend SDK named PPCom, a frontend App named PPKefu.

+PPCom run in customer user side, and can be integrated in Web site via a single line Javascript code or integrated in mobile App with PPCom mobile API.
+Customer use PPCom to communicate with service user.

+PPKefu run in service user side, service user can use PPKefu application to communicate with customer user.
+PPKefu can run on Windows, Mac OS X, Android, iOS and Web.

+> In the following, it is a simple guide to help developer delopy PPMessage backend and generate Web version of PPCom and PPKefu on Mac OS X. Want to know more, please go to [PPMessage Site](http://ppmessage.com) get more detail documents about PPMessage.

 ## Run PPMessage on Mac OS X

-> Want to know more (install PPMessage on other OS platform, configuration etc.), please go to [PPMessage Site](http://ppmessage.com) get more documents about PPMessage.

 ### Requirements